Elu-toasty/discord-bot-guide/source/docs/js/s1/node-dj.md

 You can learn more about [nodejs here](https://www.tutorialspoint.com/nodejs/nodejs_introduction.htm) or on the official site [here](https://nodejs.org/en/).

-Hello my fellow linux user.
-If your developing on linux I will asume you are comfortable with the terminal.
-As there are many different option in linux I will only go over the basics of terminal commands.
+Hello, my fellow Linux user.
+If you're developing on Linux I will assume you are comfortable with the terminal.
+As there are many different options in Linux I will only go over the basics of terminal commands.

 :::caution